“To be without trees would, in the most literal way, to be without our roots.”

-It was the sound of a chainsaw and the felling of a fine mature English oak in 2005 on the borders of Manor Road play area, Wokingham, that provided the impetus for the founding of WDVTA.
-Barbara Stagles and her neighbours were dismayed that the tree had not been protected.
-It was yet another well-loved old tree in the Wokingham area whose loss local protestors had been unable to prevent.
+The sound of a chainsaw and the felling of a fine mature English oak in 2005 provided the impetus for the founding of WDVTA.
+Barbara Stagles and her neighbours were dismayed that the tree in Manor Road, Wokingham Town had not been protected and it marked the loss of yet another well-loved veteran.

-After consulting Andy Glencross, then Countryside Officer for Wokingham District Council, it was discovered that, although some important old trees were included in Tree Preservation Orders, there was no overall map of these trees.
-Andy and Barbara agreed it would be very worthwhile to record all veteran trees within the boundaries of Wokingham Town.
-They applied successfully to the Wokingham Society for a grant of £10,000 to commission professional assistance from the British Trust for Conservation Volunteers to set up a database, recruit and train volunteer surveyors and begin a survey.
-This substantial and generous grant was much appreciated.
+Barbara and Andy Glencross, then Countryside Officer for Wokingham District Council, discovered that although some important old trees were included in Tree Preservation Orders, a comprehensive map of old trees did not exist.
+They applied to The Wokingham Society for a grant of £10,000 to commission a database, recruit and train volunteer surveyors and begin a survey of all veteran trees within the boundaries of Wokingham Town with assistance from the British Trust for Conservation Volunteers.

-The first formal training course was held in St Paul's Parish Rooms and was well-attended .
-Recruits practised their surveying skills in the churchyard on a fine, still flourishing, veteran English oak (MRN 177), over 5 metres in girth and probably over 300 years old.
-Later groups moved over to record other fine oaks in Joel Park.
-A further training course was held and by the end of the year approximately 300 veteran or significant trees had been recorded across the town.
+The first of several training courses was held in St Paul’s Parish Rooms in Wokingham.
+Recruits learned their skills on a splendid veteran English oak (MRN 177) in the churchyard and oaks in Joel Park.
+By the end of 2006 over 300 veteran trees had been recorded across the town.

 We want to encourage the community to become active in protecting and conserving Wokingham's veteran and significant trees.
 By supporting projects to survey and record these trees we aim to raise public awareness of their environmental and historical importance.

-We promote the care, nurture and cultivation of trees by supporting local projects, working with a network of environmental interest groups and participating in developing relevant local and national biodiversity action plans.
+We promote the care, nurture and cultivation of trees by supporting local projects, working with environmental interest groups and helping to develop local and national biodiversity action plans.

 Back to top